josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/👻_embedding_inertia_and_ghost_geometry.md

 ---

-## Interaction with behavioural proxies
+## 🔍 Interaction with Behavioural Proxies

 Embedding inertia is especially dangerous when combined with proxy misinterpretation.